Andrew Rakich

-Andrew Rakich (born December 10, 1991) is an American YouTuber, activist, and filmmaker known for creating and hosting the YouTube channel Atun-Shei Films, which specializes in producing videos about the history of the United States.
-Among his most popular works is the 10-part history series "Checkmate, Lincolnites!," in which he debunks common Lost Cause myths about the Confederacy that originated following the American Civil War.
+Andrew Rakich (born December 10, 1991) is an American YouTuber, activist, and filmmaker known for creating and hosting the YouTube channel Atun-Shei Films (/ɑːˈtuːn ʃeɪ/), which specializes in producing videos about the history of the United States.
+Among his most popular works is the 10-part history series "Checkmate, Lincolnites!", in which he debunks common Lost Cause myths about the Confederacy that originated following the American Civil War.

-Rakich made his feature directorial debut in 2023 with the supernatural horror film The Sudbury Devil about a pair of puritan witch hunters investigating rumors of devil worship in 17th century New England; the film was praised by Giallo Julian of Dread Central, who described it as "beautifully shot, well-performed, suitably eerie, and appropriately grotesque."
+Rakich made his feature directorial debut in 2023 with the supernatural horror film The Sudbury Devil about a pair of Puritan witch hunters investigating rumors of devil worship in 17th century New England; the film was praised by Giallo Julian of Dread Central, who described it as "beautifully shot, well-performed, suitably eerie, and appropriately grotesque."
+His sophomore feature, a docudrama entitled The Vampires of New Orleans, is scheduled to be released on October 1, 2026.

 Rakich practices veganism and has canvassed for the animal rights group Pro-Animal Future.